 Many companies make the mistake of hiring inexperienced candidates to save money and show numbers.
 They prefer quantity over quality.
 This means that you will lose the resources in a few years, which will cost you more.
 It doesn’t mean you cannot hire freshers, or you need to only hire professionals with 6-7 years of experience.
 You need to consider candidates based on their skills and how they perform during the interview.

 In addition to this, most tech companies look for only technical skills.
 It is crucial that a developer should have excellent knowledge of coding and programming.
 But having soft skills such as problem-solving, time management, team playing, and critical thinking makes them a good asset for the company.
 They should have a balance of both technical skills as well as soft skills.

 The developers that you are hiring are there to help your company achieve its goals.
 Therefore, you need to clearly share your company’s vision.
-Conducting brainstorming sessions can be crucial for the developers to help understand their roles and responsibilities.
+Conducting brainstorming sessions can be crucial for the developers to help them understand their roles and responsibilities.
 They would know what the company is expecting from them for success.